 When photographing weddings, I have a larger arsenal of lighting gear in my car than just my on-camera speedlight … or just an off-camera speedlight.
 To give the best results, I have to be flexible, and be able to adapt what I use, to the challenge I am facing.
 So it rarely is just one way of working, and one way of doing things.

-photo gear (and equivalents) used in photographing this wedding
+Photo gear (or equivalents) used in photographing this wedding

-- Alesha & Patrick – wedding – Rockville, Maryland
+- Alesha & Patrick – wedding in Rockville, Maryland

 - Why did I give my assistant (holding the softbox), specific instruction to ignore my own movements and keep to the same position relative to the couple when they were walking?